 Assessment: is optional and will be in the form of a 2000-2500 word essay to be handed in 2 weeks after the end of the course.

 On successful completion of the course, a student should be able to demonstrate the ability to:

-- Understand key issues and debates within the study of gender and conflict in the Middle East;
+- Understand key issues and debates within the study of gender, state and violence in the Middle East;

 - Be aware of the variety of empirical realities and conditions of everyday life and gender relations in the Middle East;

 - Be able to conduct gender analysis and analyse the relationship between gender and politics across and within a range of Middle Eastern contexts;

 - Have challenged stereotypical ideas about women and gender in the Middle East;

 - Understand the legal, political and social responses to conflict and the gendered dimensions of responses.

 In order to join our Summer School, you will need to meet the following entry requirements:

 - A university student or a graduate at the time of attending the summer school, and 18+ years of age.